langroid/langroid/docs/blog/posts/chat-completion.md

 responses that _align_ with human preferences (i.e. produce responses preferred by humans), using a procedure called Reinforcement Learning with Human Feedback (RLHF).

 For convenience, we refer to the combination of IFT and RLHF as **chat-tuning**.
-A chat-tuned LLM can be expected to perform well on prompts such as the one in Example P above.
+A chat-tuned LLM can be expected to perform well on prompts such as the one in the Chat-To-Prompt Example above.
 These types of prompts are still unnatural, however, so as a convenience, chat-tuned LLM API servers also provide a "chat-completion" endpoint, which allows the user to interact with them in a natural dialog, which might look like this (the portions in square brackets are indicators of who is generating the text):